fatmaT2001/Signal-Data-Analyzer/README.md

 ```

 ## Features
-- Load and analyze data from MATLAB `.mat` files, with various examples available in the samples folder.
+- Load and analyze data from MATLAB `.mat` files, with various examples available for testing.
 - Plot signal samples with respect to time.
 - Calculate ensemble mean and autocorrelation of signals.
 - Determine time mean and power spectral density of signals.